mmbros/gentmpl/README.md

 ```
 Usage: gentmpl [OPTION]...

+gentmpl is an utility that generates a go package for parse and render html or
+text templates.

+gentmpl reads a configuration file with two mandatory sections:
+  - templates: defines the templates used to render the pages
+  - pages: defines the template and base names to render each page

+gentmpl generates a package that automatically handle the creation of the
+templates, loading and parsing the files specified in the configuration.
+Moreover for each page of name Name gentmpl defines a constant PageName so that
+to render the page all you have to do is:
+  err := PageName.Execute(w, data)

 Options:
   -c string
         Configuration file used to generate the package. (default "gentmpl.conf")
   -d    Debug mode.
+Overwrite configuration setting:
-Do not cache templates and do not format generated code.
+        do not cache templates, do not use asset manager and do not format generated code.
   -g    Generate the configuration file instead of the package.
   -h    Show command usage information.
   -o string
         Optional output file for package/config file.
 If empty stdout will be used.
+  -p string
+        Optional common prefix of the templates files.
+        If present, overwrites the "template_base_dir" config parameter.
+  -v    Show version information.

+Examples:

+  Generate the templates package
+    gentmpl -c gentmpl.conf -o templates.go

+  Generate a demo configuration file
+    gentmpl -g -o gentmpl.conf

 ```

 ### Description

-Without the `-g` option, gentmpl generates a package that automatically handle the creation of the templates, loading and parsing the files specified in the configuration.
+gentmpl generates a package that automatically handle the creation of the templates, loading and parsing the files specified in the configuration.
 Moreover for each page of name _Name_ gentmpl defines a constant `PageName` so that to render the page all you have to do is:

     err := PageName.Execute(w, data)

 In case the `-g` option is given, gentmpl generates a demo configuration file, instead of the package.

+In case the `-v` option is given, gentmpl print version information and exit.

 ### Examples: